sspreitzer/sspreitzer/README.md

 Besides IT, I am training people to become scuba divers.
 My students have achieved a variety of scuba diving certifications and specialties.

 Besides IT and scuba diving I am studying management sciences and have achieved a variety of diplomas.
-Namely an MBA in IT-Management, and CASs in General Management, IT-Management, Digital Strategy & Performance, Innovative & New Leadership.
-My current focus is to finish an EMBA thesis about "Quiet Quitting".
-I am working towards a Ph.D., the Doctor of Business Administration.
+Namely an EMBA in Innovative & New Leadership, an MBA in IT-Management, CASs in General Management, IT-Management, Digital Strategy & Performance, Innovative & New Leadership.
+I am currently a Ph.D. student in Business Administration.

 I combine decades of in-depth IT technology experience and knowledge with an extensive knowledge of the organization of passionate and performing human work.